-The 2012 Toyota Highlander Hybrid is a large mid-size crossover that represents one of the most affordable seven-passenger hybrid crossover SUVs available.
-The Toyota Highlander Hybrid provides three rows of seating, can tow 3,500 lbs, and is based around a 280 horsepower drivetrain.
+The 2015 Toyota Highlander Hybrid is a large mid-size crossover that represents one of the most affordable seven-passenger hybrid crossover SUVs available.
+The Toyota Highlander Hybrid provides three rows of seating, can tow 3,500 lbs, and is based around a 280-horsepower drivetrain.
 The Highlander Hybrid's gas-powered 3.5-liter V-6 is matched with not one, not two, but three electric motors, and all-wheel drive is standard (as is a continuously-variable automatic transmission).
 The third electric motor only kicks in if a loss of traction requires that power be shunted to the vehicle's rear wheels.
-Fuel economy for the Highlander Hybrid is listed at 28-mpg city and 28-mpg highway.
+Fuel economy for the Highlander Hybrid is listed at 27 mpg city and 28 mpg highway.

-The 2012 Lexus RX 450h is a very popular hybrid crossover SUV by virtue of the fact that it is based on the best-selling Lexus lineup member.
+The 2015 Lexus RX 450h is a very popular hybrid crossover SUV by virtue of the fact that it's been based on one of the best-selling Lexus models for more than a decade.
 The Lexus RX 450h is a five-passenger vehicle, which means that there's a decent amount of second row legroom and excellent cargo space to go with it.
-Comfortable and quiet, the RX 450h features a drivetrain that is similar to that of the Highlander Hybrid, only it offers the choice between front wheel drive (two electric motors) and all-wheel drive (three electric motors).
-The Lexus hybrid crossover comes with a 3.5-liter V-6 engine, and all together the system generates 295 horsepower and is managed by a continuously-variable automatic transmission.
-Fuel mileage for the RX 450h shows as 32-mpg city and 28-mpg highway.
+Comfortable and quiet, the RX 450h features a drivetrain that is similar to that of the Highlander Hybrid, only it offers the choice between front-wheel drive (two electric motors) and all-wheel drive (three electric motors).
+The Lexus hybrid crossover comes with a 3.5-liter V-6 engine, and together the system generates 295 horsepower and is managed by a continuously variable automatic transmission.
+Fuel mileage for the RX 450h shows as 32 mpg city and 28 mpg highway.

-The 2012 Volkswagen Touareg Hybrid is a stealth luxury hauler, one of the best hybrid crossovers around that few people have actually heard about.
-Coming in at close to $10k less than the Porsche Cayenne Hybrid, the two models actually share the same hybrid system and matching power ratings (380 horses, 428 lb-ft of torque).
+The 2015 Volkswagen Touareg Hybrid is a stealth luxury hauler, one of the best hybrid crossovers around that few people have actually heard about.
+The 2015 Touareg Hybrid is powered by a supercharged 3.0-liter V-6 combined with an electric motor, providing a total power output of 380 horsepower and 428 kb-ft of torque.
 Interior room is generous, all-wheel drive is standard, and the availability of a substantial amount of premium features come as part of the Volkswagen Touareg Hybrid's package.
-Throw in fuel economy figures of 20-mpg in stop and go driving and 24-mpg on the highway, and for those who don't need the badge recognition provided by the Cayenne it would seem like the Volkswagen is a serious contender.
+Throw in fuel economy figures of 20 mpg in stop-and-go driving and 24 mpg on the highway, and for those who don't need the badge recognition provided by the Cayenne it would seem like the Volkswagen is a serious contender.